 - MELAB: overall score of 80

-- CBT TOEFL Computer-Based Test: overall score of 220
+- TOEFL PBT Paper-Based Test: overall score of 560

-- TOEFL Written Test: overall score of 560
+- TOEFL ITP for China: overall score of 560

 English Proficiency Exemptions

-- Applicants who have earned or will earn a Bachelor or Master degree from a country where the official language is English (United States of America, Australia, or England) are exempt from submitting an Official English Proficiency Score.
+- Applicants who have earned or will earn a bachelor's or master's degree from a country where the official language is English (United States of America, Australia, or United Kingdom) are exempt from submitting an Official English Proficiency Score.

-- Applicants who have earned or will earn a Bachelor or Master degree from an institution where the language of instruction is exclusively English are exempt from submitting an Official English Proficiency Score.** Verification from the school is required.
+- Applicants who have earned or will earn a bachelor's or master's degree from an institution where the language of instruction is exclusively English are exempt from submitting an Official English Proficiency Score.** Verification from the school is required.
 Please contact the Office of Graduate Studies for further details regarding verification for your case.

 **The following graduate degree programs will not grant an exemption based on language of instruction and require submission of an accepted English Language Proficiency Test if a Bachelor or Master degree has not been earned from an accredited institution in the United States, Australia, or United Kingdom: